Gearbox > Automatic gearbox valve operating rod oil seal change on Austin Mini

 Op 18

-Engage the new oil seal on the selector shaft.
+Engage the new oil seal on the valve operating rod.
 Push by hand.

 Be careful not to damage the lip of the oil seal when passing the thread and the shoulder, otherwise all your efforts to stop the oil leaks will be reduced to nothing.